SyahiraIsnaeni/SyahiraIsnaeni/README.md

 ---

-- 🔭 I’m currently studying at *Diponegoro University*
+- 🔭 I’m currently working at PT.
+Yubi Technology
-- 🌱 I’m currently learning *Back-end development*
 - 👯 I’m looking to collaborate on projects
-- 💬 Ask me about *Back-end Development*
+- 💬 Ask me about *Back-end and Front-end Development*
 - 📫 How to reach me:
   *[LinkedIn](https://www.linkedin.com/in/syahira-isnaeni-dewi-b58290206/), [Instagram](https://www.instagram.com/cihuahua_15/)***